Scarletsang/CPP-Modules/ex00/README.md

 ----------- | ------------------- | ------
 13          | 13                  | there is no convertion
 42          | B                   | it is a char
-impossible  | 42.9                | decimal place is not 0
+43          | 42.9                | casted to the nearest vaue
 impossible  | out of range number | int overflow impossible  | nan                 | not an int concept impossible  | +inf                | not an int concept